lucaspinarj/lucaspinarj/README.md

 I'm just trying to find my way up in software development. <br>
 Feel free to chat me or check the projects out!
 <br><br>
-I'm still an apprentice, so there will be some to improve, but I believe on capacity and I'm working hard to upgrade my abilities, my projects and myself as a dev constantly.
+I'm still an apprentice, so there will be some to improve, but I believe on my capacity and I'm working hard to upgrade my abilities, my projects and myself as a dev and a person constantly.
 <br><br>
-Yup, I'm Brazilian, and I decided to write and code in English in order to show how fluent I am.
+Yup, I'm Brazilian, and I decided to write and (sometimes) code in English in order to keep practicing. :)
 <br><br>

 I am currently focusing on **Java** studies and applying **principles** and **design patterns** to my code to give them a clean and correct looking design.
 And I also have a lot interest in **Javascript** and I already have started to get comfortable with the language, _projects coming soon_.